mnmwatkins/home-net/.raspberryPI/README.md

-This directory is a number of node.js programs for the RaspberryPI that will monitor a GPIO ping and send a MQTT Message.
+This directory is a number of node.js programs for the RaspberryPI that will monitor a GPIO pins and send a MQTT Message.

 Both programs are the same, but monitor different switches at this point.
 These could easily be combined into a overall monitor program the checks multiple